Pasture Grazed = 100% Grassfed, MORE with LESS…

 Doug is from Lincoln Nebraska and Sheila grew up on a farm near Malcolm Nebraska.
 Doug attended UN-L majoring in Natural Resources and Ag Education.
 Following college Doug was hired and continues to work with the USDA-Natural Resources Conservation Service.
 Sheila works as stay at-home-Mom and part-time with JDickson Designs.
 We enjoy country dancing and for a short time taught country dance.

-Nathan currently attends UN-L working toward a degree in Wildlife and also plays in the UN-L pep band.
-Jacob attends Malcolm Public School where he participates in many activities along with running our pasture poultry operation.
+Our son Nathan currently attends UN-L working toward a degree in Wildlife and also plays in the UN-L pep band.
+Son Jacob is enrolled at Concordia University – Seward Nebraska where he studies Pre-Seminary and participates on the Speech Team.

 You can contact us via e-mail.